dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 time.

 Thankfully, because of the Singularity, the world will eventually move away from fiat currency entirely.
-When and how this this happens is uncertain.
+When and how this happens is uncertain.
 Also: I could be wrong; I am known to be wrong quite often.
 However, I'm not afraid to be wrong because my tenure doesn't depend on it and I sure as shit don't have a job that does.
-Instead those people are afraid to give me the chance to prove almost any of my ideas.
+Instead, those people are *afraid* to give me the chance to prove almost any of my ideas.
 Derision is cheap.
 I'm used to it.

 What I'm saying: something big is coming; America is at a major crossroads; there's two main paths leading away from here.
 One leads to economic ruin and subservience while we rot in the hell of the anti-American narrative that our enemies worked so hard to create.
-The other leads away from that, towards sustained prosperity and, quite possibly, for eternity.
+The other leads away from that, towards sustained prosperity.
+Sustained prosperity, quite possibly, for eternity.

 What I do know about power: DO NOT LOSE IT, whether this is the power of an individual or a group.
-When you enjoyed a high degree of influence and have wielded your power wisely, you've done things that gradually persuade your enemies join in a chorus, creating a narrative that blames *you* for *their problems*, despite the fact that most of these problems were a cost of doing business for people in power.
-When you lose power, they will do exactly the same thing, but the first thing your enemies will do is destroy you with that narrative they've created.
+When you enjoyed a high degree of influence and have wielded your power wisely, you've done things that gradually persuade your enemies join in a chorus, creating a narrative that blames *you* for *their problems*, despite the fact that most of these problems were merely the cost of doing business for people in power.
+When you lose power, they will run you through exactly the same games, but the first thing your enemies will do is destroy you with that narrative they've created.
+They will *target you specifically* because their narrative demands it *and* they need set to the record straight so everyone knows who runs this yard.
 If America loses power, it's not going to be pretty.
 So instead of protesting the next war while ironically complaining about people creating prosperity on Wall Street -- and quite often developing a criminal level of greed -- we'd be alot better served if you'd go briefly *Occupy* a recruitment office.

 #### "I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve." - Isoroku Yamamoto